RobsonBoscato/RobsonBoscato/README.md

 <h3 align="center">A passionate FullStack developer from Brazil, Jesus follower and an always learning person.</h3>

-- 🔭 I’m currently working on **FullStack positionon a Fintech company**
+- 🔭 I’m currently working on **FullStack position on a Fintech company**

-- 🌱 I’m currently learning **JS, React, Node, TypeScript, Laravel**
+- 🌱 I’m currently working with **JavaScript, React, Node, TypeScript, Laravel**

 - 📫 How to reach me **rbsn.boscato@gmail.com**